Love cycling? Here’s some options around Adelaide for you to get your wheels dusty in a national park.

 2. Shepherds Hill

-Despite being a small park, Shepherds Hill Recreation Park contains 16 kilometres of mountain bike trails.
-Trails include family-friendly green circle loops, short but tough cross country loops, and fun intermediate downhill runs.
+Despite being a small park, Shepherds Hill Recreation Park contains 16km of mountain bike tracks and trails.
+Trails include family-friendly green circle loops, short but tough cross-country loops, and fun intermediate downhill runs.

 Rider’s tip: Start and finish with a few laps of the Pump Track and Kids’ Zone obstacles at the Ayliffes Road entrance.